Annie Webb Blanton: Teaching career

 By the time she finished her undergraduate degree, Blanton had already taught for several years in rural schools and schools in Austin, to pay her own tuition.
 She was elected president of the Texas State Teachers Association in 1916, the first woman to hold that position.
 Blanton was professor of English at the North Texas State Normal College in Denton from 1901 to 1918.
 She later served on the education faculty of the University of Texas at Austin for 22 years.
 She was the third woman to hold full professor status at the University of Texas.
 In 1929, she founded the Delta Kappa Gamma Society International, a professional honor society for key women educators.

 Books by Annie Webb Blanton included Review Outline and Exercises in English Grammar (1903); A Handbook of Information as to Education in Texas (1923); Advanced English Grammar (1928); and The Child of the Texas One-Teacher School (1936).

 Election to the Superintendency

 The 1918 July Texas primary and November general election marked the first time Texas women could exercise their right to vote.
 Blanton was elected to the office of State Superintendent of Public Instruction with support from the Texas State Teachers Association, and with a campaign orchestrated by suffragist Minnie Fisher Cunningham.
 She served two terms, declining to run for a third term in 1922.
-(The superintendent office was the forerunner to the Texas Education Agency.)
+(The superintendency office was the forerunner to the Texas Education Agency.)
 During her first term she successfully launched a "Better Schools Campaign," which amended the state constitution to allow local property taxes to fund public schools.

 Blanton ran for Congress in 1922 in Denton County, Texas.